dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 Companies that are attacked, and pay the ransom, are typically less secure than most.
 However even with robust security, it will [never be perfect](/posts/2015-09-26-is-it-secure).
 Therefore, **recovery** should be a higher focus for even highly secure companies:

 - Can we respond in the containment phase fast enough?
 - Do we know our data is backed up in immutable format?
-If our backups are encrypted where are the decryption keys?
+If we encrypt our backups for security where are the decryption keys?
+Hopefully not in the filesystem the ransomware just compromised.
 - Can we reinstall our software - do we have the correct software media and version, license keys, etc.?
 Is it also in immutable format?
 - Do our business continuity plans drill specifically for this scenario?

-That last bullet is one of the most important.
+That last bullet is key.
 Many victims still pay the ransom **even when they have the means to restore everything from backups on their own**.

-## Why Pay the Ransom
+### Why Pay the Ransom

 The biggest reasons ransomware targets still pay even when they have reliable backups are:

-1. **Nobody at the victim organization bothered to test in advance how long this data restoration process might take**.
+1. **Nobody at the victim organization bothered to test in advance how long the data restoration process might take**.
 For example, what if an organization is storing backups on AWS Glacier?
-If they get attacked by ransomware they may suddenly discover thay have petabytes of data to restore over the Internet, and they realize that even with their fast connections **it’s going to take months to download all the backup files**.
+If they get attacked by ransomware they may suddenly discover thay have terabytes or petabytes of data to restore over the Internet, and that even with a fast connection **it’s going to take months to download all the backup files**.
 Many technology teams don't even have a back-of-the-napkin calculation of how long it would take for a full, complete restore.

 2. The next most-common scenario involves victims that have off-site, encrypted backups of their data but discover that **the digital key needed to decrypt their backups was stored on the same local file-sharing network that got encrypted by the ransomware**.